shinexavier/csv-genie/README.md

     *   Convert CSV to other formats (currently JSON).
     *   Map CSV columns to a target schema.
     *   Intelligent auto-mapping with a configurable similarity threshold.
+    *   **AI-Powered Classification**: Automatically classify and standardize data using a custom stereotype definition file.
+    *   **Flexible AI Provider**: Choose between Google Gemini, OpenAI, or a local LLM for classification.
 *   **Fluent API**: A chainable, programmatic interface for advanced filtering.
 *   **Large File Support**: Efficiently processes large CSV files without loading the entire file into memory.